Update for 2019

 The Water Cycle

-The lesson focuses on identifying and explaining the different parts of the water cycle.
-The lesson also dives into why water is essential to plants and animals.
+Students will identify and explain the different parts of the water cycle.
+The lesson also covers why water is essential to plants and animals.

 The Journey of Water

-During this lesson, students will discover how water travels on Earth.
-They will also identify and describe the steps of the water cycle.
+Students will identify and describe the steps of the water cycle.

 Water Distribution on Earth and Its Forms